ErenYokus46/ErenYokus46/README.md

 ***ME IN A NUTSHELL***
-- I am currently enrolled in a Master's at Nişantaşı University
+- I am currently enrolled in a CS Master's program at Nişantaşı University
 - :zap: I love learning things as a part from the classroom but I also have the ability to self-learn
  - :v: I am ***a positive person*** and I always look forward for new adventures
  - :heart: Technology has always ***motivated*** me to move forward